 The Pros of Tip Pooling

-While not a problem in every single restaurant, this wage gap is a significant issue in the hospitality industry.
-Tip pooling could be a way to bridge the gap between these two groups who are, ultimately, both working towards the same goal – customer satisfaction.
+This wage gap presents a significant issue in the hospitality industry.
+And while certainly not a catch-all solution, tip pooling at least evens the playing between two groups who are, ultimately, both working towards the same goal – customer satisfaction.

 Back-of-house wages are static.
-If a mistake is made in a kitchen or a dish is held up from a long wait time, cooks will still take home the exact same pay that they would if they made every meal with speed and accuracy.
+If mistakes are made in a kitchen or patrons are left waiting for a dish,, cooks still take home precisely what they would if they made every meal with speed and accuracy.

 3) The Restaurant Could Profit More

-When they know their money is on the line, cooks could put more attention and dedication into what they are cooking.
+As stated above, when they know that their money is on the line, cooks could put more attention and dedication into what they are cooking.

 The results?
 Better tasting food, happier customers, and fewer wrong orders.
-Restaurant owners can worry less about wasted inventory (and spend less on it, too).
-Granted, this higher profit would come at the expense of tips for servers, but in turn, this could be a way for owners to provide better wages for employees.
+Which means, restaurant owners can worry less about wasted inventory.
+And ideally, this “found” money could be funneled towards better wages for all employees.

 The Cons of Tip Pooling